awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 ## Migrating to Version 2 of the Record Processor Interface<a name="kcl-java-v2-migration"></a>

-If you would like to migrate code that uses the original interface, in addition to the steps described above, the following steps are required:
+If you want to migrate code that uses the original interface, in addition to the steps described previously, the following steps are required:

 1. Change your record processor class to import the version 2 record processor interface: